totalspectrum/spin2cpp/Fastspin.md

   [ --code=cog  ]    compile to run in COG memory instead of HUB [ -w ]             produce Spin wrappers for PASM code
 ```
-The `-2` option is new: it is for compiling for the Propeller 2 (FPGA
+The `-2` option is new: it is for compiling for the Propeller 2 (v32
-version).
-The output code may not may not work properly on any given
+FPGA version).
+It is still somewhat experimental, but works well enough
-FPGA image, because the Prop2 is a moving target.
+to compile the Prop2 boot ROM.

 `fastspin.exe` checks the name it was invoked by.
 If the name starts
 with the string "bstc" (case matters) then its output messages mimic